On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Experimental results and discussions

-\item Focusing on the last case (i.e., ``DDM+PW'') in Table \ref{tbl: compare}, we notice that the best RMSE value attained by the three algorithms all turns to be 2.4250E-3, though this value is certainly not the global minimum, since an upper bound of the global minimum has been identified as 1.6186E-3 in Table \ref{tbl: summary BB}.
-A possible reason for this common failure, as we have speculated in Section \ref{DE results}, is that the ideal value of $ I_{01} $ is \textit{unreasonably} small, which poses a tremendous challenge to these metaheuristic methods since extraordinarily high precision is required to get such a value for $ I_{01} $ inside a wide range. \end{itemize}
+Overall, our simple DE (Algorithm \ref{alg: DE}) and several strong competitors like SEDE can attain the best RMSE values.
+Statistically, the Mann-Whitney U test indicates that the accuracy of the simple DE is on par with the selected state-of-the-art approaches such as SEDE.
+The result is somewhat surprising given the extreme simplicity of the simple DE.
+Unfortunately, such simple metaheuristics have been largely overlooked in the current literature.
+Note that we compare the simple DE intentionally with three more complicated DE variants: SGDE, SEDE, and CoDE.
+In the two SDM cases in Table~\ref{tbl: compare}, the four DE algorithms exhibit almost identical accuracy in terms of RMSE values, while CoDE demonstrates the highest stability measured by the standard deviation and SGDE is the least stable one.
+By contrast, in the more challenging DDM cases, our simple DE outperforms both CoDE and SEDE with its enhanced performance stability.

-\begin{rmk} It should be pointed out that, among the runtime listed in Table \ref{tbl: compare}, only the bottom two of PGJAYA and SEDE in the ``DDM+PW'' case were measured on our desktop PC.
-We understand that different computing environments and certain implementation details may affect more or less the execution time.
-Note, however, that the computing power of the server that produces other reference runtime in Table \ref{tbl: compare} from \citep{yu2019PerformanceguidedJAYA} and \citep{liang2020ParametersEstimation} is at least as strong as our PC.
-Overall, the time reduction of our simple DE is around two orders of magnitude, whose efficiency advantage is indeed compelling regardless of these possible external disturbances. \end{rmk}
+The most apparent advantage of the simple DE is its substantially reduced running time ($< 1$ s).
+This impressive speedup is mainly brought by its extreme simplicity including only four computationally cheap equations in Algorithm \ref{alg: DE}. {Besides, note that the evaluation of the objective function \eqref{eq: problem obj} with a few dozens of data points is inexpensive, which implies consequently that it is usually the algorithm's internal computation burden that dominates the overall time consumption.} This claim is supported particularly by the significantly longer runtime of the other three more complex DE variants in Fig.~\ref{fig/runtime}.

-\begin{rmk} Usually, far fewer generations are enough for the simple DE to converge in reality (recall Fig. \ref{fig: CG}).
-Techniques like \textit{early stopping} may help reduce further the execution time, though they are not considered in this study.
-As a side note, another ``DE'' algorithm \citep{ishaque2011ImprovedModeling} is also mentioned in \cite[Table 9]{liang2020EvolutionaryMultitask}.
-However, that DE \citep{ishaque2011ImprovedModeling} depends exclusively on the manufacturer's datasheet information and is distinct from our methodology here. \end{rmk}
+As for the ``DDM+PW'' case in Table \ref{tbl: compare}, we notice that the best RMSE value attained by the three algorithms all turns out to be 2.4250E-3, though this value is certainly not the global minimum (recall the upper bound ascertained in Table~\ref{tbl: DDM BB}).
+As mentioned in Section \ref{sec: opt de}, this failure is possibly caused by the excessively small true value of $ I_{01} $ (see Table \ref{tbl: DDM BB}) that can challenge all metaheuristic methods.